 The point I'm trying to make here is that turn-based RPGs do not need to disappear but they do need to change to be relevant today.
 I'll admit that I wasn't too happy when Final Fantasy VII Remake was revealed to be an action RPG.
 With Kingdom Hearts 3 and Final Fantasy XV both in development did Square Enix really need to make Final Fantasy VII Remake an action RPG too?

 I don't think Final Fantasy VII Remake should have had the same battle system as the original but I do think it should have been modernized not replaced.
 Square Enix is still developing turn-based RPGs like the previously mentioned Bravely Default and I Am Setsuna but those are both low budget portable titles.
-This is why I salute Atlus for having enough confidence in the Persona series to let it remain a high budget turn-based RPG.
+This is why I salute Atlus for having enough confidence in the Persona series to let it remain a big budget turn-based RPG.